adobe/aio-lib-ims/README.md

 # Configuration

-The AIO Lib Core IMS Library transparently maintains the login configuration and keep access and refresh tokens for reuse before they expire.
+The AIO IMS Library transparently maintains the login configuration and keep access and refresh tokens for reuse before they expire.

 All configuration is stored in a single `$ims` root property.